-***Free Farm Visits every Saturday from 10-11 am with prior appointment.
+***Free Farm Visits only on Saturdays from 10-11 am with prior appointment.
 Click here to Contact Us to set up an appointment.

 Aquaponics no ka 'oi.
 A small Mom & Pop backyard operation in Kahului, Maui, Hawaii.
 Within three food miles (5 minutes) to the markets in Kahului and Wailuku.
 Guaranteed fresh.
 Local.
 Certified Organic.
 Non-GMO.
 No chemical pesticides.

 Now offering our popular Certified Organic Butterhead Lettuce in Whole Foods Market in Kahului.

 Try it in your next salad, sandwich, lettuce wrap, or just by itself for a burst of crisp freshness!
 The outside leaves are your butter lettuce greens, and the inside heart is crunchy and sweet!